-(12) In conclusion:
+(13) In conclusion:

-- (i) We agree with EFRAG that the model proposed in the DP may not be appropriate for some contracts, particularly service and construction type contracts; - (ii) We have some reservations about the model developed by EFRAG mainly since it is not clear how it will always work in practice for (semi) standard goods; - (iii) The IASB needs to rework the definition of transfer of control and the notion of how a performance obligation is accomplished; - (iv) We have a preference for a direction that is somewhere in the middle between the model proposed by the IASB and the model presented by EFRAG in order to appropriately reflect the economics of various types of contracts. - (13) In addition, we have the following concerns regarding the proposals of the DP: - EFRAG calls for further guidance on the definition of a performance obligation.
+- (i) We agree with EFRAG that the model proposed in the DP may not be appropriate for some contracts, particularly service and construction type contracts: - (ii) The IASB needs to rework the definition of transfer of control and the notion of how a performance obligation is accomplished: - (iii) We have a preference for a direction that is somewhere in the middle between the model proposed by the IASB and the model presented by EFRAG in order to appropriately reflect the economics of various types of contracts. - (14) In addition, we have the following concerns regarding the proposals of the DP: - EFRAG calls for further guidance on the definition of a performance obligation.
 We support EFRAG on this call and would strongly recommend that the IASB looks at the definition of a performance obligation more thoroughly. - We agree with EFRAG that in the case of construction-type contracts in which the asset under construction is not transferred to the customer on a continuous basis, the proposed principle would not provide decision-useful information, since revenue would not be recognised until the contract is complete.
-In other words, it would not be appropriate to treat in the same manner (i.e. not recognise any revenue) a partly completed contract and a contract where no work has been performed yet. - (14) Furthermore, we agree with EFRAG that future developments of standards, for instance in relation to derecognition, will have implications for the principles on which a general standard on revenue recognition should be based.
+In other words, it would not be appropriate to treat in the same manner (i.e. not recognise any revenue) a partly completed contract and a contract where no work has been performed yet. - (15) Furthermore, we agree with EFRAG that future developments of standards, for instance in relation to derecognition, will have implications for the principles on which a general standard on revenue recognition should be based.
 To the extent possible there should be consistency between the model for revenue recognition and the proposals on other related topics.